 Highlights from thirukkurukaippirAn piLLAn‘s introduction

 Highlights from nanjIyar‘s introduction

-In tenth pAsuram – AzhwAr highlighting emperumAn‘s distinct nature which is different from all entities such as male, female, gender-less individuals and says that he cannot speak about the bonding of such emperumAn with him.
+In the tenth pAsuram – AzhwAr highlights emperumAn‘s distinct nature which is different from all entities such as male, female, gender-less individuals and says that he cannot speak about the bonding of such emperumAn with him.